netsec-ethz/scion-tutorials/content/virtual_machine_setup/dynamic_ip.md

 └── Vagrantfile
 ```

-Verifying that structure is the same and begin setup by running:
+Verifying that the structure is the same, you can begin the setup by running:

 ```shell
 vagrant box add scion/ubuntu-16.04-64-scion